Lochya Zaala Re: Production

 It is an adaptation of the Suresh Jairam's play 'Pati Sagle Uchapati'.
 The entire film has been shot in London.
 It is produced by Mumbai Movie Studios, Idea The Entertainment Company and Abhinaya Mumbai Productions, and distributed by UFO Moviez.

 Release

 Theatrical

 The film was theatrically released on 4 February 2022.
 Released in Maharashtra, Goa, Gujarat, Delhi domestically and USA, Canada, UAE and Australia abroad.

 Home media

 The digital streaming rights of the film was acquired by Amazon Prime Video and it was premiered on 1 April 2022.

 Reception

 Critical reception

 Preeti Atulkar of The Times of India rates 3.5 out of 5 praised editing, songs, performances while founded errors in comedy sequences.
 Kalpeshraj Kubal of Maharashtra Times gave 3 stars while Keyur Seta of Cinestaan gave 2 stars out of 5 and gave mixed response.

 Box office

 The film collected ₹0.29 crore on its opening day.
 In 10 days film crossed ₹6.31 crore in India.
-It was grossed over ₹17 crore worldwide.